San Diego Safari Park is a wildlife paradise in Southern California.

 Cheetah Run is different from Cheetah Safari.
 Read up on the other safaris at San Diego Safari Park.

-If you love the greenery, check out the Safari Park’s World Gardens, with thousands of plants representing geographical areas from around the world.
+If you love the greenery, check out the Safari Park’s World Gardens, with thousands of plants representing geographical areas worldwide.

 The Conservation Carousel is at the Safari Base Camp and costs $6 per person for an all-day bracelet.